VoltanFr/VoltanFr/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=VoltanFr&layout=compact)

-- ⚡ Fun fact: The generated stats tell that some of my code is in [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), which is a lie: I haven't written a code of Smalltalk since the eighties.
-Good memories!
+- ⚡ Fun fact: The generated stats tell that some of my code is in [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), which is a lie: I haven't written a line of Smalltalk since the eighties.
+Good memories, though!

 <!--
 **VoltanFr/VoltanFr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.